tomarraj008/NeurIPS2018Notes/README.md

             - Learns similar instructions.
     - The other way: Can we use language to help reinforcement learning?
         - [https://arxiv.org/pdf/1708.00133.pdf](https://arxiv.org/pdf/1708.00133.pdf)
-        - Deep RL: huge success in games in general, but they require lots and lots of episodes!
+        - Deep RL: huge success in games in general, but they require lots and lots of episodes.
         - Multiple game scenarios: policy transfer is challenging.
 Currently, each new game requires learning again from scratch.
         - Why is transfer so hard?
             - States and actions are different.
 Requires learning mappings (sometimes requires as much as data as those required to learn the policy itself).